neharajbanshi1/uni-app/prd.md

 - Social sharing buttons (mock)

 #### 4. Community Forum
+- Welcoming header with an introductory message.
+- Enhanced "Safe Space" guidelines to foster trust.
-- Discussion categories
+- Discussion categories for filtering posts.
-- Anonymous post previews
+- Anonymous post previews with user avatars to create a sense of presence.
-- Safe space guidelines
-- Community rules
+- A "Share Your Story" form that allows for real-time, anonymous posting.

 #### 5. Expert Directory
 - Provider grid with photos